Bicycle Safety Rules

 - Use caution when driving near a bicyclist because a bicycle rider can hit a bump and take a spill in front of a vehicle.
 Although California drivers are required to give bicycle riders a minimum of three feet clearance, it is a good idea to allow as much room as possible while staying safe.
 In addition, it can be unnerving to a bicycle rider when a motor vehicle speeds up to pass the rider more quickly.
 Slow and steady is a better idea, so the bicycle rider knows exactly where the motor vehicle is.
 According to the National Highway Traffic Safety Administration, 2 percent of injuries and deaths occur to bicycle riders annually.

 - The group, People for Bikes, points out that bicycle riders are vulnerable on the road.
-Beside having a lack of personal protective gear, bicycles weigh an average of 20 pounds as opposed to a motor vehicle, which weighs in the thousands of pounds.
+Besides having a lack of personal protective gear, bicycles weigh an average of 20 pounds as opposed to a motor vehicle, which weighs in the thousands of pounds.

 - Become familiar with the rights of bicyclists, and use caution with making a turn with a motor vehicle or moving into the bike lane to make that turn.
 The California Department of Motor Vehicles offers safety tips for both drivers of motor vehicles and bicyclists.

 - Following a collision with a bicyclist, drivers of motor vehicles frequently say they never saw the rider.
 Paying attention to what is going on around your motor vehicle is necessary, and that means no texting while driving or other negligent behavior.

 - Exercise extra caution at intersections.
 A bicycle rider may be in a motor vehicle’s blind spot.
 When a motor vehicle makes a turn without signaling first, it can cause an accident.
 If you are unsure whether a bicycle rider is continuing on straight or making a turn, watch for the bike rider’s hand signals.